Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Escherichiosis - acute infectious diseases, mainly of young children, caused by various serovars of pathogenic E. Coli with localization of the pathological process in the digestive tract, the development of infectious-toxic and diarrheal syndromes, less often with the defeat of other organs or generalization of the process up to sepsis.
+Escherichiosis is an acute infectious disease, mainly in young children, caused by various serovars of pathogenic Escherichia coli with the localization of the pathological process in the gastrointestinal tract, the development of infectious-toxic and diarrheal syndromes, less often with damage to other organs or generalization of the process up to sepsis.

 ICD-10 code